Dameme1/oneWorld/README.md

    <img src="/src/assets/unknown_2023.10.15-23.10.gif" alt="animated">
 </p>

-Welcome to OneWorld Charity!
+<h4 align="center">Welcome to OneWorld Charity!
 This repository contains the code for the OneWorld charity website, a platform committed to making a lasting impact on the lives of those in need.
-Together, we strive to create a better world for everyone.
+Together, we strive to create a better world for everyone.</h4>

 <h2 align="center">Technologies Used</h2>